dapr/docs/daprdocs/content/en/reference/components-reference/supported-secret-stores/hashicorp-vault.md

 ## TLS Server verification

-The fields `skipVerify`, `tlsServerName`, `caCert`, `caPath` and `caPem` control if and how Dapr will verify vault server's certificate while connecting using TLS/HTTPS.
+The fields `skipVerify`, `tlsServerName`, `caCert`, `caPath`, and `caPem` control if and how Dapr verifies the vault server's certificate while connecting using TLS/HTTPS.

 ### Inline CA PEM caPem

-The value of the field `caPem` should be the contents of the PEM CA certificate you want to use.
+The `caPem` field value should be the contents of the PEM CA certificate you want to use.
 Given PEM certificates are made of multiple lines, defining that value might seem challenging at first.
-YAML allows for a few ways of defining a multiline values.
-The website https://yaml-multiline.info/, while not an authoritative source on the matter, might help you with that.
+YAML allows for a few ways of [defining a multiline values](https://yaml-multiline.info/).

-Bellow, we show one way to define a `caPem` field.
+Below is one way to define a `caPem` field.

 ```yaml
 apiVersion: dapr.io/v1alpha1